 - This guide describes how objects—including the user's body and its parts—are located in space, and how their movement and orientation relative to one another is monitored and managed over time.
 This article explains the relationship between spaces, poses, viewers, and views.

-- Rendering and the WebXR frame loop
+- Rendering and the WebXR frame animation callback

 - Starting with how you schedule frames to be rendered, this guide then continues to cover how to determine the placement of objects in the view and how to then render them into the WebGL buffer used for each of the two eyes' views of the scene.